ABOUT US

 The Miles Hall Foundation promotes initiatives that will save lives and will protect those impacted by mental illness.
 We believe in taking action with urgency in order to raise public awareness about mental illness and to bring about necessary change.
 Please join us by supporting our efforts to make measurable differences in the lives of those impacted by mental illness.

-“I found out that you have to be a danger to self or a danger to others to get help.
-Preventative help was literally impossible to find.”
+“I found out that you had to be a danger to yourself or a danger to others to get help.
+Preventative crisis help for someone with severe mental illness was literally impossible to find.”

 WHAT WE DO

-The Miles Hall Foundation is achieving more with our initiatives than ever before.
-We are working on many exciting projects to help improve the lives of others, and are very proud of the progress we continue to make.
+Thanks to your support, The Miles Hall Foundation is achieving more with our initiatives than ever before.
+We are working on many impactful projects to help improve the lives of those most impacted by our broken system of public safety, mental health care, and mental health emergency response.
+We are proud of the progress we continue to make in Miles' name.

 Supporting new laws and creating changes to local and national policies and laws that impact families, communities and people living with mental health challenges and facing racial injustices.